-\182.
-SHRI NARASINGHA PRASAD NANDA:f
+182. SHRI NARASINGHA PRASAD NANDA:†

-SHRIMATI AMBIKA SONI: SHRI S. W. DHABE:
+SHRIMATI AMBIKA SONI: SHRI S. W. DHABE

-Will the Minister of PARLIAMENTARY AFFAIRS AND LABOUR be pleased to fThe question was actually asked on the floor of the House by Shri Narasingha Prasad Nanda
+Will the Minister of PARLIAMENTARY AFFAIRS AND LABOUR be pleased to state:

-(a) whether it is a fact that a number of industrial establishments have applied to the Central and State Governments for exemption from the payment of minimum bonus of 8.33 per cent for the year 1377-78, under the
+(a) whether it is a fact that a number of industrial establishments have applied to the Central and State Governments for exemption from the payment of minimum bonus of 8.33 per cent for the year 1977-78, under the